SarvarKh/Tic-Tac-Toe-with_Ruby/README.md

 # Tic-Tac-Toe-with_Ruby
-> This is a Tic-Tac-Toe game built by using OOP in Ruby.
+> This is a Tic-Tac-Toe game built using OOP in Ruby.

 ![screenshot](snapshot.png?raw=true)